gardener/gardener/docs/proposals/22-improved-usage-of-shootstate-api.md

 1. The [`shootstate-extensions`](../../pkg/gardenlet/controller/shootstate/extensions) controller of `gardenlet` will be dropped, i.e., it will no longer replicate the extensions states to the `ShootState` resources in the garden cluster.
 2. The [`shootstate-secret`](../../pkg/gardenlet/controller/shootstate/secret) controller will also be dropped as soon as [Introduce `core.gardener.cloud/v1beta1.InternalSecret` API #7999](https://github.com/gardener/gardener/issues/7999) has been implemented.

-With this, the `ShootState` API can be dropped entirely.
+With this, the usage of the `ShootState` API can be drastically reduced.

 3. During the `Migrate` phase of a `Shoot`, `gardenlet` will fetch all relevant state in the shoot namespaces of the current seed, similar to what the two controllers are doing as of today:

    1. all labels and data for `Secret`s labeled with `persist=true`.
    2. all `.status.state` and `.status.resources` for resources in the `extensions.gardener.cloud/v1alpha1` API group.

-   The `gardenlet` puts this state into a structure similar to the [`core.gardener.cloud/v1beta1.ShootStateSpec`](https://github.com/gardener/gardener/blob/27b76d8d825461b9edc75c2d4472829e309af05e/pkg/apis/core/v1beta1/types_shootstate.go#L49-L101), marshals it to JSON, and puts it into the data of an [`core.gardener.cloud/v1beta1.InternalSecret`](https://github.com/gardener/gardener/issues/7999) stored in the namespace of the respective `Shoot` in the garden cluster.
+   The `gardenlet` puts this state into regular `core.gardener.cloud/v1beta1.ShootState` resource stored in the namespace of the respective `Shoot` in the garden cluster.

-4. During the `Restore` phase of a `Shoot`, `gardenlet` will read the created [`core.gardener.cloud/v1beta1.InternalSecret`](https://github.com/gardener/gardener/issues/7999) from the namespace of the respective `Shoot` in the garden cluster, unmarshals its data from JSON to a structure similar to the [`core.gardener.cloud/v1beta1.ShootStateSpec`](https://github.com/gardener/gardener/blob/27b76d8d825461b9edc75c2d4472829e309af05e/pkg/apis/core/v1beta1/types_shootstate.go#L49-L101), and uses it to populate the state in the new seed cluster just like today.
+4. During the `Restore` phase of a `Shoot`, `gardenlet` will read the created `core.gardener.cloud/v1beta1.ShootState` from the namespace of the respective `Shoot` in the garden cluster and uses it to populate the state in the new seed cluster just like today.
-5. After successful restoration, the created [`core.gardener.cloud/v1beta1.InternalSecret`](https://github.com/gardener/gardener/issues/7999) is deleted again from the namespace of the respective `Shoot` in the garden cluster.
+5. After successful restoration, the created `core.gardener.cloud/v1beta1.ShootState` is deleted again from the namespace of the respective `Shoot` in the garden cluster.

 This approach addresses all the concerns and downsides of today's implementation:
 Control plane migrations happen rather rarely and usually only take a few minutes.